 Slow cooker risotto with asparagus or mushroom is an easy side dish you’ll love.
-Add chorizo too if you want to add meat for a cheap Crockpot meal.
+Add chorizo too if you want to add meat for a cheap Crockpot meal or tasty side that is family friendly and simple to make.

 Crockpot Risotto